Import & Export

 Export Features

-- Test cases with all fields and attachments
+- Test cases from the Repository, including all template custom fields and attachment metadata

 Export Formats